Chart Color Schemes

 Marsden has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact the area.
+The performance of a region is significantly influenced by changes in local infrastructure.
+AreaSearch has identified 16 projects that could impact this area.
 Notable projects include Logan Hospital Expansion, Crestmead Logistics Estate, Logan and Gold Coast Faster Rail, and Water and Wastewater Capital Works Program.
-The following details those likely most relevant.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.